Skip to main content

 • gameplay

-• “Simply Chess brings the classical intensity that chess is known for to a new level, adding a layer of visual immersion that enhances the gameplay.”
+• “Simply chess brought the classical intensity that chess is known for to a new level, adding a layer of visual immersion that enhances the gameplay.”

-• “Smooth gameplay, easy to connect with friends, nice graphics, and different types of boards and pieces.”
+• “Smooth gameplay, easy to connect with and find friends, nice graphics, and different types of board and pieces.”

-• “The graphics, the sound, the gameplay, all of these options are severely lacking from this chess game.”
+• “The graphics, sound, and gameplay options are severely lacking in this chess game.”

 • story